-- 1. Determine if you will facilitate use or if learner will work through program independently.
+1. Determine if you will facilitate the program or if learner will work through it independently.
 If independently, help learner access the program and sign in.
 Introduce the program to student and set expectations of use.
-If you are facilitating the program, create your own account in the program. - 2.
-Choose the problem/presenting behavior lesson from the TOPICS list or select a related skill-building topic from one of the KEYS.
+If you are facilitating the program, create your own account in the program and screen share or project.

+2. Choose the problem/presenting behavior lesson from the TOPICS list or select a related skill-building topic from one of the KEYS.
 Assign the learner the topic or facilitate the lesson.

 3. After the assigned lesson is completed, ask the learner to use the TOPICS list to choose a topic that they think is connected to their behavior or something that is challenging them.
 If a learner requests a specific topic or needs support navigating the program, help them to the degree needed or requested.
-Otherwise, provide them with privacy.